Leody Taveras Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians have the seventh-ranked team ERA among all MLB pitching staffs (3.82).
+- The Guardians have a 3.92 team ERA that ranks ninth across all MLB pitching staffs.

-- The Guardians allow the fourth-fewest home runs in baseball (91 total, one per game).
+- The Guardians surrender the seventh-fewest home runs in baseball (95 total, one per game).

-- Civale gets the start for the Guardians, his 10th of the season.
-He is 3-2 with a 2.56 ERA and 44 strikeouts in 52 2/3 innings pitched.
+- The Guardians will send Williams (1-1) to the mound for his fifth start of the season.
+He is 1-1 with a 4.01 ERA and 19 strikeouts through 24 2/3 innings pitched.

-- The right-hander's last appearance was on Friday against the Kansas City Royals, when he tossed seven scoreless innings while allowing two hits.
+- The right-hander last appeared on Saturday against the Kansas City Royals, when he threw 5 2/3 innings, allowing three earned runs while giving up eight hits.

-- The 28-year-old has an ERA of 2.56, with 7.5 strikeouts per nine innings, in nine games this season.
-Opponents have a .207 batting average against him.
+- The 23-year-old has amassed a 4.01 ERA and 6.9 strikeouts per nine innings across four games this season, while giving up a batting average of .225 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.